Quattro-NIVT/Progress-During-Undergraduate/2020_Graduation_Project/Introductions.md

 + Timeline && Critical Progress:
   2019-12-23 Begin learning.
-  2019-12-30 SOLVE A CRITICAL PROBLEM ------ Mix of multiple earthquake properities.
+  2019-12-30 SOLVE A CRITICAL PROBLEM : Mix of multiple earthquake properities.
-    + Finish an algorithm of mix ------ The word 'mix' is of very abstract that I spend time on how to use code to reflect the process of data mix.
+    + Finish an algorithm of mix.
+The word 'mix' is of very abstract.
+I spend time on how to use code to reflect the process of data mix.
     + Then it takes me few time to complete the python code. ---- Now I love python.(Not)Really.

   2020-01-01 HAPPY NEW YEAR!